barryclark/jekyll-now/_posts/2016-10-13-contributing.md

 ## What's next?

 This is very much a first step in the direction of what we hope can be achieved.
-We would like to compliment the data gathered with richer metrics, from more sources.
+We would like to complement the data gathered with richer metrics, from more sources.
 How many Slack messages did we exchange today?
 How many cups of coffee did the team last month?
 The list is endless, but we've made a start.
 And of course, it's all open-source.
 We encourage you to get involved and improve upon what's there so far.

 The exporters are linked above, the config used to deploy this and the exported Grafana dashboard are available [here](https://github.com/infinityworksltd/infin-eye)